Yashi-Singh-9/Recipe-Application/README.md

 # 🥘 Recipe Application

-Welcome to **Nuxtcipes**, a dynamic recipe web application built with HTML, CSS, and JavaScript.
+Welcome to **Recipe Application**, a dynamic recipe web application built with HTML, CSS, and JavaScript.
 This project fetches real-time recipe data using a third-party API and presents it with an interactive and responsive user interface.

 It includes features like individual recipe pages, dynamic checklists, and a clean layout adaptable to different screen sizes.
 Stylus is used as the CSS preprocessor for enhanced styling capabilities.